naobservatory/mgs-pipeline/README.md

     s3://nao-mgs/
       [bioprojectId]/
-         raw/
+         raw/           # input, from SRA
-         noadapter/
-         cleaned/
+         cleaned/       # after AdapterRemoval2
-         processed/
+         processed/     # after Kraken2
+         allcounts/     # per taxid counts
+         allmatches/    # Kraken2 output matching human reads humanviruses/  # per human virus counts
+         hvreads/       # sequencing reads matching human viruses

+There are also some obsolete directories that I haven't cleaned up yet:

+         viruscounts/   # old hacky way of counting viruses noadapters/    # different run of AdapterRemoval2 for QC

-In cases where the data comes from the [Sequencing Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA), the bioproject ID is the SRA accession.
+The data comes from the [Sequencing Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA), and bioproject IDs are SRA bioproject accessions.
 For example, "PRJNA729801" for the Rothman 2021 data.
+Sample IDs are SRA run accessions, and should be globally unique.

 Files under `raw/` have the contents as we received them, but have been renamed to `[sampleID].fasta.gz`.
 For paired-end data there will be two files, `[sampleID]_1.fasta.gz` and `[sampleID]_2.fasta.gz`.

-Files under `noadadapter/` and `cleaned/` are the output of AdapterRemoval2;
-see below.

-Files under `processed/` include our quality control results, species classification, and any other processing we run.

 ### Metadata

-Metadata goes in this repo under `bioprojects/[accession]/metadata/`.
-This includes both the metadata file and the scripts that prepare it.
+When collecting metadata, put it in this repo under `bioprojects/[accession]/metadata/`.
+Include both the metadata files and the scripts that prepare it.

 Each bioproject has a `bioprojects/[accession]/metadata/metadata.tsv` where the first column is the sample ID and the remaining columns are bioproject-specific.
 For data we downloaded from the SRA the sample ID is the SRA accession.
 For example, "SRR14530767" for the 2020-08-11 HTP sample in the Rothman 2021 data.

+See [Working With The Output](#working-with-the-output) above for the metadata to use when interpreting the pipeline output.

 ### Input